distantnative/retour-for-kirby/.github/README.md

 permissions:
  access:
    retour: false
- site:
-   update: false
 ```

-Creating, updating and deleting redirects is tied to the `site.update` permission.

 ## Translations
 Retour has been translated into some more languages, thanks to the following contributors: